janmikusch/sheephard/README.md

 ### Youtube: https://youtu.be/904qsuJIvfo ###
-> This was my first Project (multimedia project 1) at the [Salzburg University of Applied Sciences](https://fh-salzburg.ac.at)
+> This was my first Project (multimedia project 1) at the [Salzburg University of Applied Sciences](https://fh-salzburg.ac.at).
+It was created with MonoGame and C#.

 # Short Overview
 ## Game1: